>

 Conditions:

-• The current price is at least 5% below the average price of the last 60 days.
+• The current price must be at least 5% below the average price of the last 60 days.

 • Automatically recognized – no sale_price needed.